-New authority was given to the Board in 2013, which extended the Board's jurisdiction to three sections of Chapter 211B.
+In 2013 the Board was given authority over three sections of Chapter 211B.
 Those sections are (1) 211B.04, which governs the "prepared and paid for" form of disclaimer, (2) 211B.12, which specifies the purposes for which campaign money legally may be used, and (3) 211B.15, which governs corporate contributions.
 The new authority is limited to those individuals and associations already subject to the Board's jurisdiction under Chapter 10A.
 The Board's new jurisdiction means that it may conduct investigations of possible violations of these statutes and may also issue advisory opinions on these provisions.